Arifur4321/markopolo-ai-full-stack-challenge/README.md

 /components/Chat.tsx – channel selector and streaming JSON viewer

-Notes
+Notes:

 This repository uses mock connectors so it runs without any external credentials.
 That means you can clone and run it out-of-the-box — no API keys or accounts are required.

-(Optional) Using Real Credentials
+(Optional) Using Real Credentials:

 If you want to connect real data sources (Shopify, Facebook, website events, etc.) instead of the mock data, you can do so easily: